Supporting the self employed

 - the average of the tax years 2016 to 2017, 2017 to 2018, and 2018 to 2019

 The advice from HMRC is that you will need to confirm your eligibility for the self-employment support online via your government gateway.
-There is going to be another way to confirm your application for the grant for those who are unable to get online but this is likely to be slower and more complex.

 You will only be able to claim using the GOV.UK online service.
 If you receive texts, calls or emails claiming to be from HMRC, offering financial help or a tax refund and asking you to click on a link or to give personal information, it is a scam.